 – The most common side effects of Melanotan I are usually temporary and include nausea, redness of the skin, loss of appetite, lethargy, or fatigue.

-– When given as an injection: When given as an injection, Melanotan can be dangerous.
+– When given as an injection, Melanotan can be dangerous.
 It can cause nausea, stomach cramps, decreased appetite, flushing, tiredness, yawning, darkening of the skin, spontaneous penile erection, and other side effects.
 In some people, especially those with lighter skin, changes in the shape of moles, new moles, and skin cancer occur in people using Melanotan.

 – When sprayed into the nose: There is not enough reliable information to know if Melanotan is safe or what side effects it may have.